 The overall condition of your car can be a deciding factor on its value.
 Some commonly found factors found to decrease a used car’s value are things like hail damage and previous accidents.
 If you have begun to notice some considerable diminishing of your car’s condition, your car is likely to be worth significantly less.

 If you have been keeping on top of your vehicle maintenance, it’s entirely likely that your car will be in a great condition both mechanically and otherwise.
 In this case, you may be able to charge more when it comes time to sell.
+It will also make it easier to get a roadworthy, to avoid having to sell without a certificate, which will significantly devalue the vehicle.

 The type of car you drive alongside the location you are selling it in may also have a bearing on its resale value.
 Put simply, some car types go out of fashion!
 A prime example of this is seen in manual cars, which are slowly being replaced by cars with an automatic transmission.